Can early retirement be too late? Everyone in the FIRE community seems worried about the exact opposite: “Am I retiring too early?”.

 One more year

-The problem is, every question will spur more questions, and more time will be needed to answer them.
+The problem is, every question spurs more questions, and more time will be needed to answer them.
 It can become a never ending process.
-This is how, despite their best intentions, many people end up postponing retirement.
+Despite their best intentions, this is how many people end up postponing retirement.
 There is even a name for it: the “One More Year” syndrome.

-An extra year can be used to save some more money, prepare better, answer a few more questions.
-And as the unknown scares people more than the known, they are happy to endure another year of work, which is a devil they know, and don’t think too much of the happiness they renounce to, which is just postponed to next year.
+There are plenty of good reasons for an extra year: save some more money, prepare better, answer a few more questions.
+And as the unknown scares us more than the known, we are happy to endure another year of work, which is a devil we know, and don’t think too much of the happiness we renounce to, which is just postponed to next year.
 Not a big deal.
 Or is it?

 What’s wrong with delaying retirement?